-This short but rewarding walk through rainforest to the top of Drawing Room Rocks is a perfect introduction to the Shoalhaven region.
-Ascend above Berry and be rewarded with sweeping views of the ocean, mountains to the south and a peek into Kangaroo Valley, then have a picnic on the strange rock formations.
+This short but rewarding walk through rainforest to the top of Drawing Room Rocks is a perfect introduction to the Shoalhaven.
+You’ll be rewarded with sweeping views of the ocean, mountains to the south and a peek into Kangaroo Valley, before picnicing on the strange rock formations.

 - Great views at the top and along the walk